 You: No, and it’s important to me that you don’t share this information with anyone else besides HR.
 I don’t believe this condition has affected my job, and I don’t think it’s necessary for anyone else to know about it.

 Manager: I agree.
 Unless necessary, I wouldn’t share this without your knowledge and approval.

 You: Thank you.
 Now, I need to discuss my schedule.
 Something has come up in my treatment plan, and I need to begin attending weekly physical therapy sessions.
 I know my shift starts at 9 AM, but I’d like to request that I start work at 10:30 AM every Tuesday, beginning next week.
 I can make up the hours later in the day or put in a couple of extra hours during the rest of the week depending on what you think is best.
 I have a doctor’s note.

 Manager: OK.
 I appreciate you bringing this to my attention.
 I’ll need to talk with HR and make them aware of the situation.
 I’m sure they will want to talk with you as well.
 Let’s plan to talk tomorrow after I’ve had a chance to connect with them.

 Now, if every conversation went as smoothly as this one, it would be a miracle!
-It is likely that your manager will want to know how you are feeling physically.
-You should not be under any obligation to share any medical information, nor should you be required to by law.
+It is likely that your personal experience will be different and will vary based on many factors.

 You should decide what information is shared and with whom.
 Once information is shared, it is hard to control.
 That said, it’s a very personal decision.
 Only you know what you feel most comfortable with.